OpenFeis/openfeis-server/README.md

    - Enter your dancer's name
    - Enter their date of birth — the system automatically calculates their **competition age** (age as of January 1st)
    - Select their category (Girl/Boy)
-   - Select their current level (Beginner, Novice, Prizewinner, Championship)
+   - Select their current level (First Feis, Beginner 1, Beginner 2, Novice, Prizewinner, Prelim Champ, Open Champ)
 5. **Select Competitions:**
    - The system only shows competitions your dancer is **eligible** for
    - Competitions are grouped by dance type (Reel, Light Jig, etc.)